ysyk2021/building-trust-in-virtual-teams-through-effective-communication-and-accountability/src/chapter-8-1.md

-# Potential Developments in Virtual Teams and Technology

 In this chapter, we will explore potential developments in virtual teams and technology that have the potential to shape the future of remote work.
 As technology continues to advance, virtual teams are likely to experience significant transformations that can enhance communication, collaboration, and overall team performance.